Educational-Tools/Linux-Manual/docs/index.md

 * Familiar Package Management: The use of the apt package manager, familiar to many Linux users, makes software installation and management straightforward.

 In summary, while Ubuntu Mate is a fine desktop operating system, the increasing prevalence of snap packages and their associated issues make LMDE a more suitable and efficient choice for our Linux School Server.
 Its Debian base provides the stability, performance, and control that are crucial for a reliable and manageable server environment.

+## Requirements
+Since we're working with fat clients, the server's primary role is to provide the operating system, applications, and user data, while the actual processing happens on the client machines.
+This means the server requirements, while important, are less demanding than in a thin client setup.

+Here's a breakdown of the essential hardware components with minimum and recommended specifications:

+- CPU:
+    *  Minimum: Quad-core processor (e.g., Intel Core i5 or equivalent)
+    *  Recommended: Hexa-core or Octa-core processor (e.g., Intel Core i7 or AMD Ryzen 7)

+- RAM:
+    * Minimum: 8 GB DDR4
+    * Recommended: 16 GB DDR4 or more

+- Disk Space:
+    * Minimum: 250 GB SSD (Solid State Drive)
+    * Recommended: 500 GB SSD or 1 TB NVMe SSD

+- Network Card:
+    * Minimum: Gigabit Ethernet (1 Gbps)
+    * Recommended: 10 Gigabit Ethernet (10 Gbps) or multiple Gigabit Ethernet ports with link aggregation